-- 1. In Single-Family Residential Districts, each Single-Family Residential Use with at least one principal structure may place up to 6 offsite temporary signs on private property for the purpose of directing the public to a residential activity (e.g. real estate open house, garage/yard sale, estate sale).
-The signs must be displayed only during the hours the single-family residence is open for public inspection. - 2.
-Not applicable to signs displayed on flagpoles. - 3.
-Window Signs cannot cover more than 25% of the first-floor window area. - 4.
+- 1. Not applicable to signs displayed on flagpoles. - 2.
+Window Signs cannot cover more than 25% of the first-floor window area. - 3.
 Minimum sign setbacks are measured from the edge of the property line.
-Setbacks do not apply to wall signs or signs affixed to a temporary construction fence. - 5.
-Government signs displaying government speech are exempt from regulation under this chapter. - 6.
+Setbacks do not apply to wall signs or signs affixed to a temporary construction fence. - 4.
+Government signs displaying government speech are exempt from regulation under this chapter. - 5.
 Temporary signs advertising the grand opening of a business or other enterprise may be placed no more than two weeks prior to the date of the grand opening and must be removed within two weeks of the grand opening.